azzainn/hackmit/README.md

 ## Instructions

-Clone the repo and make sure the following libraries are installed: requests, pandas, bs4,
+Clone the repo and install the following libraries: requests, pandas, bs4,